KAVIGITHUB95/TechCart/README.md

 # React Web using React + TypeScript + Vite

-This is the front-end of the commerce web application.
+This is the front-end of the e-commerce web application.